high protein paneer meal with dal and quinoa Indian recipe

 2. Add 100g quinoa with 250ml water and 2g salt in a saucepan.

-3. Bring to boil, then reduce flame and cover.
+3. Bring to a full boil on high flame, then reduce to the lowest flame and cover tightly.

-4. Cook for 12–15 minutes until fluffy and water is absorbed.
+4. Cook for 12–15 minutes until fluffy and all water is fully absorbed.

 Step 2: Prepare Moong Dal

-1. Wash and soak dal for 10 minutes.
+1. Wash and soak moong dal in cold water for 10 minutes to reduce cooking time.

-2. Pressure cook with 240ml water for 2 whistles.
+2. Drain and pressure cook with 240ml fresh water for 2 whistles on medium flame.

-3. Heat 5g oil in a pan.
-Add cumin seeds and garlic.
+3. Heat 5g oil in a wide pan.
+Add cumin seeds and wait until they splutter.

 Step 3: Make Paneer Bhurji